You’ve applied, what's next?

 Timetable and class allocation

 The class allocation plans and class timetables will be announced during the programme introduction.
-So it’s important to make sure you are there!
+So it’s important to make sure you attend these introduction days.

 About a week before the start of your programme you can also add your timetable to myHU.

 Deadline: complete enrolment

 Observe the deadlines below for completing your enrolment, otherwise you cannot start your programme and your registration will be cancelled.
 Keep an eye on your enrolment checklist in myHU.

 - Start 1 November: complete your enrolment no later than 31 October